 The meteorite’s appearance in Vienna also catalysed efforts to find similar examples from elsewhere, thereby laying the foundation for the collection we can see today in the Natural History Museum.
 This Meteoritensammlung is considered one of the largest and most prestigious of its kind.

 And on top of all that, one Alois von Widmannstätten was surprised to find patterns in nitric-acid treated samples taken from this meteorite.
 Although he was not the first to record this phenomenon, these characteristic patterns bear Widmannstätten’s name today and remain in use as a way to identify, for example, whether a piece of iron truly comes from a meteorite.

 (Anniversary installation around the Hraschina meteorite © NHM Wien, A. Schumacher)

 Should you wish a closer look at the famous Hraschina meteorite, then see a full 3D representation here.
 Alternatively, you can view it in the Natural History Museum’s Gallery 5 on the first floor in among many other similar examples (and even a lunar meteorite).

 Such is the object’s fame that they even incorporated its image into the interior design of the museum building, which was constructed in the late 19th century.
 Pop into Gallery 4 (gemstones and precious metals) and look at the sculpted figures along the walls.
 One well-muscled fellow holds a model of the meteorite in their hands.

-Since May 26th 2021 marks the 270th anniversary of that fateful day in Hraschina, the museum has put up a small temporary installation in honour of the event.
-This includes two drawings from 1751 that depict accounts of the incident.
+May 26th 2021 marked the 270th anniversary of that fateful day in Hraschina, so the museum put up a small temporary installation in honour of the event.
+This included two drawings from 1751 that depict accounts of the incident.